happypeter/githome/wiki.md

     - use lots of gravels, and you should keep the dirt away from the gravels https://youtu.be/SjZ95sGaD-k?t=485 I don't use cloth, but slab.

 ## Plumbing: incoming water/water supply
+- use "管道装饰护角" to hide the pipes exposed
 - well
   - Dia 2200mm Depth 71m
   - 12m deep iron pipe for the soil layer to keep dirty water away